FluffyBumblebees/ATB-Common/technic_page/overview.md

 - Dark Utilities by DarkhaxDev
 - Dawn API by Hugman_76
 - Decorative Blocks by stohun
+- Doodads by TheArcanePigeon
+- Dragon Loot by pois1xlive
 - Drink Beer by Lekavar
 - Drippy Loading Screen by Keksuccino
 - Dustrial Decor by BlueDuckYT